 There is no cure for HIDS/MKD, but with continuous treatment, children with HIDS/MKD may experience symptom improvement.

 Periodic Fever Syndromes are a group of rare, autoinflammatory diseases characterized by a range of symptoms, including but not limited to recurrent fevers, rash, pain, and joint inflammation.
 Periodic Fevers are typically inherited from other family members, but can occur on their own.
 Periodic Fevers can affect both children and adults, though symptoms usually begin during childhood.

 Is HIDS/MKD contagious?

 HIDS/MKD is not contagious.
 It's an inherited disease, which means that it can be passed down from other family members, although the disease can occur on its own.
-Certain factors are thought to trigger HIDS/MKD flares, including travel, stress, immunizations, and intense physical activity.
+Certain factors are thought to trigger HIDS/MKD flares, including stress, immunizations, and infections.

 What will happen to my child with HIDS/MKD?

 HIDS/MKD can vary from child to child.
-In some patients, the symptoms of HIDS/MKD diminish with age.
 You should keep track of your child's HIDS/MKD symptoms, and be sure to know about possible disease triggers.
 Learn about HIDS/MKD treatment options.

 What is ILARIS?